iambhvsh/sparkvite/README.md

 We welcome contributions and feedback from the community!
 Your input helps us enhance and refine this template.
 Explore the project, report issues, and submit pull requests.
 Together, we can improve this development experience.

-Thank you for using the Lighted Template for your Tailwind CSS and Vite projects.
+Thank you for using the SparkVite Template for your Tailwind CSS and Vite projects.
 We look forward to seeing what you build!